meain/esa/README.md

 ### Configuration File

-The configuration file is located at `~/.config/esa/default.toml`.
+The default agent configuration file is located at `~/.config/esa/agents/default.toml`.
 It is a TOML file that defines the functions available to the assistant.
 It includes the following:

 - `functions`: An array of function definitions.
 Each function has:
   - `name`: The name of the function.